The Japanese walking method: what it is, why it works, and how to start

 Here’s what none of the viral articles mention: the Japanese walking method is more sustainable when you do it with other people.

 This isn’t just a guess.
 A systematic review of 42 studies on group walking found that people who walk in groups have a 75% adherence rate.
 Solo walking habits typically drop to 30-40% after a few months.
-The social element, having someone who notices whether you showed up, is what turns a trend into a lasting habit.
+Steps Club is a social step tracker built around small private clubs, not leaderboards, which is exactly the cadence the Japanese walking method needs: a few friends, gentle visibility into who’s walking, and no shame when life gets in the way.

 Rachel and her neighbor started doing Japanese walking together every morning before work last January.
 “We text each other at 6:15 to confirm we’re going,” she said.
 “Some mornings I really don’t want to get up.
 But I’ve never once bailed when I know she’s waiting outside.”
 Seven months later, they haven’t missed a week.